FBI's No. 2 official McCabe, blasted by Trump, steps down

 A handful of Republican-led congressional committees have launched inquiries into whether the FBI botched the Clinton investigation and showed bias in her favor.
 In December, McCabe was grilled behind closed doors by lawmakers on some of those panels for hours.

-Democrats have said those inquires are intended to undermine and distract from Mueller’s investigation.
+Democrats have said the inquires into the Clinton investigation were intended to undermine and distract from Mueller’s investigation.

-The Justice Department’s inspector general is conducting his own review into the FBI’s handling of the Clinton investigation.
-McCabe’s role is among those under scrutiny.

-McCabe began his FBI career as a special agent in 1996, where he was assigned to the New York field office to investigate and oversee organized crime cases.

-He is one of several FBI figures to face a barrage of criticism by Republican in recent weeks.
-This criticism also has been aimed at FBI agent Peter Strzok and FBI attorney Lisa Page, who both worked on the Clinton investigation and briefly on the Russia probe.
+McCabe is one of several FBI figures to face a barrage of criticism by Republican in recent weeks.
+Criticism also has been aimed at FBI agent Peter Strzok and FBI attorney Lisa Page, who both worked on the Clinton investigation and briefly on the Russia probe.

 Republicans have seized on text messages exchanged between the two as evidence of bias.
 In those texts, they called Trump an “idiot” and a “loathsome human.”
 Mueller removed Strzok from his team after learning of the texts last summer, and he was reassigned to another post.
 Page left the investigatory team after her 45-day detail ended in July.

-Reporting by Sarah N. Lynch; Additional reporting by Doina Chiacu; Editing by Will Dunham
+Reporting by Sarah N. Lynch; Additional reporting by Doina Chiacu and Karen Freifeld; Editing by Will Dunham